Suggested links

 Pleural Mesothelioma

 Dr. Cameron is one of the country’s top pleural mesothelioma specialists.
 His P/D method works by debulking the tumor.
-This means that although the tumor is never completely removed, the surgeon will destroy as much of the cancer as possible.
+Although the tumor is never completely removed, the surgeon will destroy as much cancer as possible.

 Like other renowned mesothelioma specialists, Dr. Cameron’s philosophy is that once mesothelioma has been resected (surgically removed), pleural mesothelioma can be managed as a chronic disease, much like diabetes.

-Although it’s not possible to completely cure pleural mesothelioma, he believes it is controllable.
-His goal is to control the disease by removing as much as possible through surgery and then minimizing the remaining tumors through chemotherapy and radiation.
+Although it’s impossible to cure pleural mesothelioma completely, he believes it is controllable.
+He aims to control the disease by removing as much as possible through surgery and then minimizing the remaining tumors through chemotherapy and radiation.

 “Pleural mesothelioma is a very unusual and even rare cancer.
 It only occurs in approximately 2,000 to 3,000 people each year in the United States.
 The actual true number though is not really known, because it’s not really being tracked.”